 How Can Your Nonprofit Use Data Tracking?

-Not only is Google Analytics critical for understanding your nonprofits’ online performance, it can also help you develop a digital marketing plan that works.
-It’s one thing to develop a plan based on what you think your community, donors, volunteers and potential donors want to see, and it’s another thing entirely to base it on what you know they want.
-GA provides you the appropriate tools to make sure your marketing and fundraising efforts achieve the desired outcome.
+Not only is Google Analytics critical for understanding your nonprofit’s online performance, but it can also help you develop a digital marketing plan that works.
+It’s one thing to develop a plan based on what you think your community, donors, volunteers, and potential donors want to see, and it’s another thing entirely to base it on what you know they want.
+GA provides you with the appropriate tools to make sure your marketing and fundraising efforts achieve the desired outcome.

 Furthermore, data collection and management are important for nonprofits to measure and assign value to the work being done.
 Tracking this data means you and your teams can interpret how your products/services affect your constituents.
 As an added benefit, when you actively use your data, you are better equipped to make decisions with strategy and education, meaning you aren’t taking shots in the dark.
 You are backed by the numbers.